H4x0rSpooky/mk7-pid-grabber/README.md

 - **JPN**: `0004000000030600`

 > [!NOTE]
 > There are more versions however those are the most common ones.
-If yours isn't included in this, find it through `FBI` under installed titles or check out [3dsdb](https://3dsdb.com/).
+If yours isn't included in this, find it through `FBI` under installed titles or [3dsdb](https://3dsdb.com/).

 Once that's done, simply place the `mk7-pid-grabber.3gx` file into the folder you just created.